kanishka-linux/kawaii-player/README.md

 	The 64-bit binary is built against Ubuntu 16.04 LTS as base and contains all python based dependencies.
 Users will have to install only non-python based dependencies like mpv/mplayer/ffmpegthumbnailer externally using their native package manager.

+    + Note : From v3.6 onwards, self contained binary won't be made available for gnu/linux distros.
+Users are advised to use either setup.py and install dependencies manually, or ask their distro maintainers to provide package for their distro by looking at either setup.py, or deb/AUR package.

 4. **Using setup.py** (Common method for all including gnu/linux, windows and other unix like systems):